Xudong-Huang/may_rpc/README.md

 ### Errors

-All generated may_rpc RPC methods return `Result<T, conetty::Error>`. the Error reason could be an io error or timeout.
+All generated may_rpc RPC methods return `Result<T, may_rpc::conetty::Error>`. the Error reason could be an io error or timeout.

 Default timeout is 10s while you can configure through the RpcClient instance.